pipebots/sprintBotBLEControl/Documentation.md

 ## Robot Firmware
 This is the [code](https://github.com/pipebots/sprintBotBLEControl) which runs on the Arduino.
-There are two main versions, the *master* branch is the standard code that allows remote bluetooth control.
+There are two main versions, the *master* branch is the standard code that allows remote Bluetooth (BLE) control.
 The *T4_simple_coms* branch uses serial communication as the input rather than bluetooth but is otherwise very similar.
 The functions are listed below:

 ### readButtons();
 This takes the number which has been transmitted via bluetooth or serial and switches the case.
 In the movement cases the ramp flag is set high and the required setpoint for the PID controller for the motors is set, with the current speed limit modifying it.